Molenfeuer/Millnificent/README.md

 ### DIY - Do it yourself 🖌️🎨

-[Solid Foundations](https://www.nexusmods.com/stardewvalley/mods/12311) is a very powerful mod on many levels.
-One of its biggest advantages is its content pacher support.
-For those of you new to modding, this means you can easily create your own mod that overwrites some parts of Mill-nificent.
-For example the roof texture!
-Read [this guide](https://github.com/Floogen/AlternativeTextures/wiki/Content-Patcher-Integration) to understand how to do this!
-But please keep in mind that Mill-nificent also comes with alternative textures created by me (soon!)!
-Visit Robin's shop to see them :)
+[Solid Foundations](https://www.nexusmods.com/stardewvalley/mods/12311) is a very powerful mod in many ways.
+One of its biggest advantages is its support for [Alternative Textures](https://www.nexusmods.com/stardewvalley/mods/9246).
+For those of you new to modding, this means that you can easily create your own mod that overwrites some parts of Mill-nificent.
+For example, the roof texture!
+Read [this guide](https://github.com/Floogen/AlternativeTextures/wiki/Creating-a-Content-Pack) to understand how to do it!

+Some nice people and I have released [some fancy alternative styles for this mill](https://www.nexusmods.com/stardewvalley/mods/16931)!
+You can use [this mod](https://www.nexusmods.com/stardewvalley/mods/16931) as a base for your own modification of Mill-nificent!

 ## Credits